videolan/vlc-ios/README.md

     Add `-d` for a debug build (to have valid stack straces and asserts).

-    Add `-n` if you want to use you own VLC repository for VLCKit (See VLCKit README.md).
+    Add `-n` if you want to use you own VLC repository for VLCKit (See [VLCKit README.md](https://code.videolan.org/videolan/VLCKit/blob/master/README.md)).

 3. Replace the MobileVLCKit.framework with the one you just build.

-    Inside your vlc-ios folder, after a `podate update`, do:
+    Inside your vlc-ios folder, after a `pod update`, do:

     `cd Pods/MobileVLCKit-unstable/MobileVLCKit-binary`